servicetitan/Stl.Fusion/README.md

 | Single reader + Fusion  | 9.54**M** | 9.28**M** | 9.05**M** | 8.92**M** |
 | 960 readers + Fusion | 145.95**M** | 140.29**M** | 137.70**M** | 141.40**M** |

-The raw output for this test on on Ryzen Threadripper 3960X is [here](./docs/performance-test-results/net8-amd.txt).
+The raw output for this test on Ryzen Threadripper 3960X is [here](./docs/performance-test-results/net8-amd.txt).
+The number of readers looks crazy at first, but it is tweaked to maximize the output for non-Fusion version of DAL (the readers are asynchronous, so they mostly wait for DB response there).

 Fusion's transparent caching ensures every API call result your code produces is cached, and moreover, even when such results are recomputed, they mostly use other cached dependencies instead of hitting a much slower storage (DB in this case).